sapouidugnatos/skolota/akinakah/akinakah.md

 Considering this quasi-religious importance of iron-working in the Caucasus, the influence that Caucasian metallurgy had on Scythian culture, as well as the fact that the Scythians certainly borrowed metallurgic, and possibly therefore theophoric, terminology from the ancestral Nakh language, it only makes sense to devote some more attention to Nakh culture.
 Fortunately, this task has already been attempted by I. M. Bulatbiev, whose essay assessing the Scythian sword cult from the angle of Nakh language and culture has been provided [here](https://sapouidugnatos.github.io/skolota/akinakah/chechen-ars-eng.html) in (admittedly Google-assisted) unofficial English translation for the first time.[^13] Bulatbiev reconstructs and etymologizes the Chechen theonym, *Ars*:

 > *"As you know, first of all, the criterion for the emergence of the name of any object in ancient times was its essence.
 The names of the pagan gods were no exception: "The name, according to the concepts of the ancients, contained the essence of the deity ..." .
-The Chechen theonym Ars consists of two bases Ar + s  ( / sa).
+The Chechen theonym Ars consists of two bases Ar + s  (/sa).
 The initial base Ar/ ascends the meaning ir (ir < ar) ‘sharp, sharpness’.
 Its second part - /s (sa) - means ‘face, strip, angle’.
 Thus, the name of the theonym Ars in the Chechen language literally means Ar + s (ir + sa) ‘sharp + edge’, and the blade of a sword is essentially a sharp edge.
 Obviously, the etymology of the Chechen theonym Ars completely covers the definition of the power of a sword and a knife, to which the Chechen urs ‘knife’ naturally ascends."*[^14]

 Bulatbiev also discusses a few epithets associated with this theonym: